vethssvikas/vethssvikas/README.md

 - 🌱 I've worked at Practically as a Data Science Research Intern.
 - 👯 I’m a Pre-Final yearite at IIT Guwahati.
 - 💬 Ask me about Machine Learning algorithms.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vetha-vikashini-c-81a380b6/) or [My Homepage](https://vethssvikas.github.io/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vetha-vikashini-c-81a380b6/)

 <p align="center">